russellcape/MemoryGame/README.md

 ## Step 1: Installation

-1. Download of fork the MemoryGame Folder
+1. Download or fork the MemoryGame Folder
 2. Edit MemoryGame.ino to your preferences
 3. Release to the World!